Aashi-ghub/CognixAI-Labs/frontend/README-SUPABASE.md

 ```

 3) Environment variables
-   - Set variables in `.env.local` in `frontend/` as described above and restart dev server.
+   - Set variables in `.env` in `frontend/` as described above and restart dev server.